farinasm/boolevard/README.md

 ## Citing BooLEVARD and Contributors

 *Citation not available.
-BooLEVARD has not been published and is not available as pre-prit yet.*
+BooLEVARD has not been published and is not available as pre-print yet.*

 **Contributors:** Marco Fariñas, Eirini Tsirvouli, John Zobolas, Tero Aittokallio, Åsmund Flobak, Kaisa Lehti.